Reminder about eligibility criteria

-The HomeBuilder Grant is funded by the Australian Government and administered in the Northern Territory by the Territory Revenue Office.
-HomeBuilder is a grant of $25,000 for Territorians who buy or build a new home, or who substantially renovate an existing home.
+The HomeBuilder grant is funded by the Commonwealth Government and administered in the Northern Territory by the Territory Revenue Office (TRO).

-The HomeBuilder Grant is in addition to BuildBonus, which was introduced by the Northern Territory Government in 2019.
-More information on BuildBonus can be found at nt.gov.au/property/home-owner-assistance/buildbonus-grant
+The HomeBuilder grant is in addition to the BuildBonus grant, which was introduced by the Northern Territory Government in 2019.

-HomeBuilder is subject to eligibility criteria listed below.
-The grant is available to Territorians regardless of prior ownership, including first home buyers.
+The HomeBuilder grant is available to Territorians regardless of prior ownership, including first home buyers.
 The complete eligibility criteria is explained on this page.

 All applicants must:

-- be a natural person (not a company or trust), at least 18 years of age on the contract date
+- be a natural person – not a company or trust, who is at least 18 years of age on the contract date

 - be on the certificate of title to the home